kubesphere/website/content/en/partner/_index.md

     - icon: "images/partner/jenkins-zh.jpg"
       partnerType: "Technology"
       content: 'Jenkins Chinese community is made up of Jenkins Chinese fans and contributors, who work together to promote and improve the learning trial and landing of CI/CD technology.'

+    - icon: "images/partner/kubeedge.jpg"
+      partnerType: "Technology"
+      content: 'KubeEdge is an open source system extending native containerized application orchestration and device management to hosts at the Edge.'

+    - icon: "images/partner/nebular-graph.jpg"
+      partnerType: "App Provider"
+      content: 'Nebula Graph is an open-source graph database unmatched in its ability to host super large-scale graphs using billions of vertices (nodes) and trillions of edges with milliseconds of latency.'

+    - icon: "images/partner/openeuler.jpg"
+      partnerType: "Technology"
+      content: 'openEuler is a free Linux distribution platform on which you can treat it as an innovative platform supporting the multi-processor architecture.'

+    - icon: "images/partner/qingcloud.svg"
+      partnerType: "Cloud Provider"
+      content: 'QingCloud is a cloud computing platform that provides IaaS-based flexible cloud services.
+QKE is a cloud-hosted Kubernetes service with KubeSphere and powered by QingCloud'

     - icon: "images/partner/radore.jpg"
       partnerType: "Go-to-market"